This post may contain affiliate links. Read the full disclosure for more information.

 The list of skills you can learn is insane!
 There are 130+ badges that you can earn!
 Just a few skills you can learn: angler, astronomer, backyard farmer, beat-maker, bookbinder, card-boarder, cartoonist, chemist, clothing maker, entomologist, forager, game designer, geologist, historian, home builder, instrument maker, knotter, makeup artist, and so much more!

-Using DIY.org, it’s simple to homeschool for free!
+It’s simple to homeschool for free using DIY.org!
 Just pick a topic and dive in.
 You’ll learn things you never dreamt of and acquire skills you can use for a lifetime!